 Hixson preferred to keep a rugged feel, so the bunker sand is what was found on the property.
 It's got more of a dirty look and heavier texture, details that might bother some country club stiffs.
 To lighten the mood, every hand-made bunker rake is adorned with whimsical messages such as "Yeehaw", "Need a Drink?" and "Sand sucks".
 There's even one with a four-letter word out there somewhere.

 The Craddock course plays more difficult than the Hankins.
-It's got more bunkers in play near the greens, one more wetland hazard (to the left of the 18th fairway), one less par 5, fewer downhill tee shots and two more 420-yard-plus par 4s (grey tees) than the Hankins, all of which thwart scoring opportunities.
+It's got more bunkers in play near the greens, one more wetland hazard (to the left of the 18th fairway), fewer downhill tee shots and two more 420-yard-plus par 4s (grey tees) than the Hankins, all of which thwart scoring opportunities.
 But it also might have the most fun hole on property, the 260-yard seventh, a downhill hole I'm designating a "drivable" par 3.

 More grow-in time will help certain fairways, although the greens already putt nice.
 The long-range views of the Oregon frontier covered in sagebrush and ponderosa pines last for miles, both from the courses and the "Hideout at the Links", a clubhouse sitting atop a hill overlooking the nine-hole Chief Egan par-3 course.
 Guests receive their own golf carts to make the short drive from the main hub of the resort to the courses, the range and another seven-hole short course, McVeigh's Gauntlet, that will open next year.